Mesrop Mashtots Monastery

 Mesrop Mashtots Monastery or St. Gr.
 Lusavorich Monastery was an Armenian monastery located in Nəsirvaz village (Ordubad district) of the Nakhchivan Autonomous Republic of Azerbaijan.
 The monastery was located in the western part of the village.

 History

 The monastery was founded in 456 by Prince Shabit of Goghtn.
 The existing Armenian inscriptions in the walls of the church show that it was renovated in the 15th and 17th centuries as well as the late 19th century.

 Architecture

-The monastery complex had outer walls, porch, and subsidiary buildings which were longer extant in the late Soviet period.
+The monastery complex had outer walls, porch, and subsidiary buildings which were no longer extant in the late Soviet period.
 The inventor of the Armenian alphabet, Mesrop Mashtots, once lived in the monastery complex.
 The church of the monastery was a small domed structure consisting of a hall, main apse, and two vestries, with Armenian inscriptions on the interior.
 Four pillars supported a large cupola with eight windows, adjacent to which was a small bell tower.